mathiasness/WallKickers/README.md

 The game utilizes a single button: the space bar controls menu navigation and gameplay.
 Press to jump, hold for higher jumps, and press again while in the air to change direction or perform a backflip.

-The initial release includes 11 levels, including a starting level, chosen randomly by the game.
+The initial release includes 11 levels, including a starting level and 10 other levels chosen randomly by the game.
 These levels feature various structures composed of different obstacles/walls:

 - **Wall**: Standard wall.
 - **SpikeWall**: Deadly wall.